 Without a well-defined branding, it is not possible to create an identity, because it is the branding that determines the premises of the brand.
 Therefore, it defines the essence that will guide its visual content.

-When you develop the set of visual identity, branding, and brand strategically, it is much easier to insert and establish your company in a market naturally, winning loyal customers and promoters of your product or service.
+When you develop the set of visual identity, branding, and brand strategy, it is much easier to insert and establish your company in a market naturally, winning loyal customers and promoters of your product or service.

 Therefore, it is extremely important to give these actions proper attention and importance.